Notifications

 Deepfakes are seemingly realistic media, appearing to depict a real person, that are digitally created or manipulated.
 These have the potential to undermine democracy by making it more difficult for people to decide whether online content is authentic.

-The proposed amendments would prohibit individuals and entities from creating, publishing and distributing deepfakes that are likely to mislead people about the conduct or statements of a party leader, minister, MLA, candidate, leadership or nomination contestant, or Elections Alberta officers or staff.
+The amendments prohibit individuals and entities from creating, publishing and distributing deepfakes that are likely to mislead people about the conduct or statements of a party leader, minister, MLA, candidate, leadership or nomination contestant, or Elections Alberta officers or staff.

 For more information, see the Justice Statutes Amendment Act fact sheet.